gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 To create a Git hook that applies to all of your repositories in your instance, set a global Git hook.
-Since all the repositories' `hooks` directories are symlinked to gitlab-shell's `hooks` directory, adding any hook to the gitlab-shell `hooks` directory will also apply it to all repositories.
+Since all the repositories' `hooks` directories are symlinked to GitLab Shell's `hooks` directory, adding any hook to the GitLab Shell `hooks` directory will also apply it to all repositories.
 Follow the steps below to properly set up a custom hook for all repositories:

 1. On the GitLab server, navigate to the configured custom hook directory.
-The default is in the gitlab-shell directory.
-The gitlab-shell `hook` directory for an installation from source the path is usually `/home/git/gitlab-shell/hooks`.
+The default is in the GitLab Shell directory.
+The GitLab Shell `hook` directory for an installation from source the path is usually `/home/git/gitlab-shell/hooks`.
 For Omnibus installs the path is usually `/opt/gitlab/embedded/service/gitlab-shell/hooks`.
-   To look in a different directory for the global custom hooks, set `custom_hooks_dir` in the gitlab-shell config.
+   To look in a different directory for the global custom hooks, set `custom_hooks_dir` in the GitLab Shell config.
 For Omnibus installations, this can be set in `gitlab.rb`; and in source installations, this can be set in `gitlab-shell/config.yml`.
 1. Create a new directory in this location.
 Depending on your hook, it will be